40843245/PhoneDevelopment/Android/Android Studio/Q&A/error_list.md

 https://stackoverflow.com/questions/75660848/could-not-set-unknown-property-classifier-for-task-idl-parsersourcejar-of

-## Q2: How to solve internal error about Android studio?
+## Q2: How to solve internal error when opening Android studio?
 Such as

 Internal error.
 Please refer to https://issuetracker.google.com/issues/new?component=192708